名古屋大学人文学研究科 Graduate School of Humanities / School of Humanities

 You cannot apply to NU-AAS without preliminary approval from your prospective academic supervisor.
 Even if you apply, it will be canceled.

-The application period is March 1st (Friday) 10:00 am - 8th (Friday) 12:00 noon [JST] (Please complete the submission before the deadline).
+The application period is February 28th (Friday) 10:00 am - March 7th (Friday) 12:00 noon [JST].
+(Please complete the submission before the deadline).

-The link to NU-AAS has been removed.
+The link to NU-AAS was deleted.

 We do not accept any insufficient or incorrect applications.

-- For your research proposal, please use the designated form and attach a reference list.
+For your research proposal, please use the designated form and attach a reference list.

 Research Proposal.docx (Please click and download the form here.)

-①The application period of the Second Step on NU-AAS: April 12th (Friday) - May 8th (Wednesday) 2024, 12:00 noon [JST]
+①The application period of the Second Step on NU-AAS: April 11th (Friday) - May 9th (Friday) 2025, 12:00 noon [JST]

 ②Submission period of the original copies and application fees:

-・Original copies of the application documents: May 13th (Monday) - 20th (Monday), 2024【Must arrive by the deadline】
+・Original copies of the application documents: May 14th (Wednesday) - 23rd (Friday), 2025【Must arrive by the deadline】

 4. FAQ